-In December 2017, the board of directors of the Company approved a stock split of the Company's common stock at a ratio of 20,612 shares for every one share previously held.
-The stock split became effective on January 4, 2018.
+In January 2019, the board of directors of the Company approved a reverse stock split of the Company's common stock at a ratio of one for every 4.5 shares previously held.
+The reverse stock split became effective on January 23, 2019.
 All share and per share data included in these financial statements reflect the stock split.